Jeff Skinner Game Preview: Sabres vs. Flames

 Skinner Season Stats Insights in 2022-23

-- The implied probability is 56.1% that he goes over his points prop total based on the odds.
+- The implied probability is 56.1% that he goes over his points over/under based on the odds.

-- There is an implied probability of 35.1% of Skinner going over his assist prop bet, considering the moneyline odds.
+- Skinner has an implied probability of 35.7% of going over his assist prop bet, based on the odds.

 Sign up for Underdog fantasy today.